 - Someone responds with an opinion on what should be done.

 - Twenty other team members in the channel jump in to discuss.

-- The thread ends without an action item, owner, or any path to resolution.
+- The thread ends without an action item, owner, or path to resolution.

-The above can be a huge waste of time and lead to poor outcomes (see section below).
-The right moment to discuss an issue is rarely the exact moment when it happened (some exceptions are outlined below)—yet this is what instant message tools encourage.
+The above can be a massive waste of time and lead to poor outcomes (see the section below).
+The right moment to discuss an issue is rarely the exact moment when it happened (some exceptions outlined below)—yet this is what instant message tools encourage.

 Misusing instant messaging and meetings leads to poor collaboration.
-Collaboration can be broken into two broad areas: creating proposals and making decisions.
+There are two broad areas in collaboration: creating proposals and making decisions.
 To us, great collaboration means that everyone involved in a decision or issue:

-- Can make a proposal on how to improve an issue
+- Can propose how to improve an issue

 - Has awareness when a decision on a proposal needs to be made